Dog Ate Your Furniture? Painted Pineapple Pedestal Table

 The Before – Unfinished Pineapple Pedestal Side Table

 This round, also known as a hospitality table, was originally made by Ethan Allen and I love Ethan Allen furniture – who knew a table could have so many names?
 It was dropped off with a bench and media console to all have makeovers.
 You should see the major transformation of the Painted Bench with French Stencil and Modern Media Console Makeover with Image Transfer while you’re at it 😉 Everything is to be lightened up from the original dark finishes.
 But a dog had used this table as a chew toy, uh oh bad dog.

 The very first thing to do was fill those bite marks on the unfinished pedestal table!
-Curious how to repair wood furniture using non-toxic products?
-For minor repairs, you can use Magic Mud by Kristi Kuehl Pure Home Paint.
+Curious how to repair wood furniture and what products to use?
+For minor repairs, you can use plastic wood, wood filler or even Bondo.
+(I’ve used them all).
 I globbed it on, let it dry, then sanded it down, then reapplied more in a much thinner amount, let dry, sanded again until the repairs were filled and smooth again.

 Once the repairs were done, the entire table was sanded and cleaned and ready for paint.
 This is my process for How to Prep Painted Furniture.
 I flipped the unfinished pedestal table over and started with the underside as usual.

 Painting a Round Pedestal Table

-Since we are lightening up the color and using layers, I started with Storm by Kristi Kuehl Pure Home Paint and painted the whole table with two coats.
+Since we are lightening up the color and using layers, I started with a very light gray paint and painted the whole table with two coats.
+You can find great paint options online HERE

 I actually decided to protect the Ethan Allen label, I’m not even sure why.
 Maybe just for my love of Ethan Allen lol.
 Next, I taped off the center pedestal to avoid random brushstrokes on the underside of the table.
 I don’t plan on adding layers underneath the table but leaving that solid.
 I think layers under the table are a bit silly and overkill, don’t you agree?
 Let’s leave that area clean.